tm2space/yamcs-mqtt/docs/about.rst

-About Yamcs: MQTT Links
+MQTT Links Plugin
 =======================

-This plugin extends Yamcs with links to connect via MQTT to packet or frame providers.
+This plugin extends Yamcs with links to connect via MQTT to packet or frame ground stations such as `LeafSpace <https://leaf.space>`_ ground stations.

 .. rubric:: Usage with Maven